alextechhq/PythonStarter/Readme.md

 **Example output in the terminal:**
 ```
-Welcome to the Karel Simulator!
+Welcome to the Robot Simulator!
 Commands: move, turn_left, pick_up, quit
 ```